KiltedCode/khandaria-campaign/sessions/2020/2020-12-17-roc-and-a-hard-place.md

 clearly one force meant for the mountains
 appear to be camped not mobilized

-fly back down to crop of trees to do sending to `Guros`
+fly back down to crop of trees to do sending to `Gurrus`
 > killed hobgoblin scouts on rocs blast pass
 > symbols Asmodeus Qubla
 > over 500 army of spiders goblin ogres fire giants beyond